wasm-signatures/design/README.md

 **Parts and delimiters:**

-A module is split into one or more parts (one or more consecutive sections).
+A module can be split into one or more parts (one or more consecutive sections).
 Each part is followd by a delimiter.
 A delimiter is a custom section named `signature_delimiter`, containing a 16 byte random string.

 | sections                                       |